 - Symphonic Band – Music curriculum of students who make up the ensemble of symphonic instruments and music appreciation with regular performances held at the (PAC) Performing Arts Center during the school year such as the holiday concert and spring concerts for guests, parents and sponsors

-- Water Warriors – Wando Bands affectionate term for our all parent volunteers who assist the medical staff and marching band students during practices, football games and other venues during the season
+- Water Warriors – Wando Bands affectionate term for our all parent volunteers who assist the medical staff and marching band students during practices, band camp, football games and other venues during the season